LLC Formation in Texas

 An LLC does not fall within the ordinary meaning of “partnership” even if the LLC elects to be treated as a partnership for federal-income-tax and state-franchise-tax purposes.
 Though an LLC may have some characteristics similar to a partnership in calculating its tax liability, an LLC also has characteristics similar to a corporation regarding civil liability.
 An LLC is a separate type of . . . entity and is not included in the ordinary meaning of the word “partnership.”

 There is another key difference between LLCs and general partnerships: LLC members do not have a direct ownership interest in the company’s property as is the case with partners.
 “An LLC is considered a separate legal entity from its members.
 And . . .
 [Business Organizations Code Section 101.106] provides that a member of [an LLC] does not have an interest in any specific property of the company.”
 Spates v.
 Office of Atty.
 Gen., 485 S.W.3d 546, 550-51 (Tex.App.—Houston [14th Dist.]
 2016, no pet.).
 That includes real estate.
-An LLC membership is personal property.
-It does not encompass any legal interest (direct or indirect) in real property that may be owned by the LLC.

 LLCs Versus Limited Partnerships

-Limited partners are at risk only for the amount of their respective contributions to the limited partnership.
+By contrast, limited partners are at risk only for the amount of their respective contributions to the limited partnership.
 However, over-active limited partners who meddle in management can lose this protection.
 “Personal liability attaches to a limited partner when he takes part in the control and management of the business.”
 Thompson v.
 Flintrock Feeders, Ltd., No. 2:09-CV-0010-J, 2010 WL 11561929 (N.D.
 Tex.
 May 10, 2010).
 For more detail on the law governing partnerships see BOC Chapter 152, Section 152.001 et seq.

 LLC FORMATION PROCESS